-The highlight for me was walking over Tea Palace Island.
-Not only as the name sounded so intriguing, but it is actually an island that you walk over a bridge too.
+The highlight for me was walking over to Tea Palace Island.
+Not only because the name sounds so intriguing, but it is actually an island that you walk over a bridge to.

 12. Visit the luxurious Montazah palace

-The highlight of the Montazah gardens are the palaces that were built in the 19th and 20th centuries.
+The highlight of the Montazah gardens is the palaces that were built in the 19th and 20th centuries.

 Salamlek palace was built in 1892, but not for royalty.
 It acted as an old hunting lodge.
 Today it has been converted into a luxury hotel & casino.

 Montazah palace or Al-Haramlik, was built in 1932 by King Fuad I, and was built as a summer palace for the royal family.
 It is now a museum and casino displaying arts and Muhammad Ali history.

 When I was here it wasn’t open to visitors, in fact, my tour guide told me this acts as a presidential residence too.

 13. Alexandria rooftop bars provide the most incredible views

 I loved the rooftop bars in Alexandria, there was really nothing better than a drink overlooking the city at night.
 The twinkling city lights under the stars had a certain magic to them.